Yella Hertzka: Death and legacy

 Hertzka died in Vienna on 13 November 1948, without recovering her nationality.
 Three years after her death, Universal Edition was able to re-establish the business.
 When she died, she was recognized as one of the leading women's rights activists in Austria and in the international women's movement.
-An obituary in Austrian Information stated that her passing would have a noticeable impact on the music industry of Vienna.
+An obituary in Austrian Information stated that her death would have a noticeable impact on the music industry of Vienna.
 Per scholar Corinna Oesch, despite Hertzka's prominence, she fell into obscurity, only partly because many of the records by and about her had been destroyed during the Nazi takeover and all of the institutions she created had been Aryanized.
 The remains of her personal estate in the archives of Universal Edition were likely sent to Hofer in the 1960s, per a letter in the archives, and are presumed lost, as Hofer destroyed her own correspondence and records prior to her death.
 Oesch also observed that an overall lack of interest in women's history, and indifference from academics in studying women's contributions, also contributed to her erasure, as did the fact that many records pertaining to her life are "scattered in archives around the globe".

 In the twenty-first century, scholars like Elisabeth Malleier began to recover the history of the Austrian activists and the women's movement.
 According to scholars Iris Meder and Ulrike Krippner, Hertzka's school played a crucial role in opening the fields of horticulture and landscaping architecture to women.
 Oesch, who has extensively researched Hertzka's life, wrote that while Fridtjof Nansen is often credited with the international repatriation of prisoners of war after World War I, Hertzka's lectures were significant in promoting awareness of the issue and raising funds on behalf of prisoners.
 In 2012, the City Council of Vienna established a park in the Seestadt Aspern neighborhood which bears her name.